fish-shell/fish-shell/doc_src/index.rst

 These paths are controlled by parameters set at build, install, or run time, and may vary from the defaults listed above.

-This wide search may be confusing.
 If you are unsure where to put your own customisations, use ``~/.config/fish/config.fish``.

 ``~/.config/fish/config.fish`` is sourced *after* the snippets.
 This is so users can copy snippets and override some of their behavior.